 The Statutory Auditors Cost Auditors or Secretarial Auditors of the Company have notreported any frauds to the Audit Committee or to the Board of Directors under Section143(12) of the Companies Act 2013 including rules made thereunder.

-The Company has complied with its debt repayment obligation under Scheme ofRestructuring and Arrangement (SORA) approved by the Hon'ble Delhi High Court vide itsorder dated October 29 2003 under sections 391 394 of the Companies Act 1956 andsubsequently modified vide Hon'ble Delhi High Court order dated April 28 2011 includingin respect of fixed deposits debentures loans and related interest and where such amounthas not been claimed by the concerned party deposited an equivalent amount into aNo Lien/Designated Account with scheduled banks.
+The Company has complied with its debt repayment obligation under Scheme ofRestructuring and Arrangement (SORA) approved by the Hon'ble Delhi High Court vide itsorder dated October 29 2003 under sections 391 394 of the Companies Act 1956 andsubsequently modified vide Hon'ble Delhi High Court order dated April 28 2011 includingin respect of fixed deposits debentures loans and related interest and where such amounthas not been claimed by the concerned party deposited an equivalent amount into aNo Lien/Designated Account' with scheduled banks.

 No disclosure or reporting is required in respect of deposits covered under Chapter Vof the Companies Act 2013 as the Company has not accepted any deposit after thecommencement of the Companies Act 2013.

 At present the Audit Committee of the Company consists of Mr. Bipin Maira ChairmanMr.
-Ravi Vira Gupta Mr. L Lakshman Prof. Sudhir Kumar Jain and Dr. Meenakshi Nayar asmembers of the committee.
-The terms of reference of the Audit Committee are in line withthe requirements of Section 177of the Companies Act 2013 and Regulation 18 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as amended from time to time.
+Ravi Vira Gupta and Prof. Sudhir Kumar Jain as members of the Audit Committee.
+Theterms of reference of the Audit Committee are in line with the requirements of Section 177of the Companies Act 2013 and Regulation 18 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as amended from time to time.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-At present the CSR Committee of the Company consists of Dr. Vinay Bharat RamChairman Mr. Ravi Vira Gupta Mr. Jitendra Tuli and Dr. Meenakshi Nayar as members ofthe Committee.
+At present the CSR Committee of the Company consists of Dr. Vinay Bharat RamChairman Mr. Ravi Vira Gupta and Mr. Jitendra Tuli as members of the Committee.